Cholo Potol Tuli

-Cholo Potol Tuly (চলো পটল তুলী) is a Bengali comedy drama film directed by Arindam Ganguly and produced by Shanoli Majumder.
+Cholo Potol Tuli is a 2020 Indian Bengali comedy drama film directed by Arindam Ganguly and produced by Shanoli Majumder.
 This film was released on 21 October 2020 under the banner of Pastel Entertainment.
-The film, inspired by a popular Bengali stage play, is based on eponymous story of Shibram Chakraborty, Ashwathama Hato Iti.
+The film, inspired by a popular Bengali stage play, staged more than 250 times which is based on eponymous story of Shibram Chakraborty, Ashwathama Hato Iti.

 Plot

 Ashwini Chakladar, a crazy person thinks that he may be affected by BeriBeri disease through his neighbour.
 As a protective measure he eats banana peels regularly.
 Chakladar gets paranoid and makes trouble in his family that leads to comical situations.